thecodingmachine/symfony-boilerplate/docs/docs/2_Development Environment/2_3_Housekeeping.md

 docker-compose --version
 ```

-It will re-create the Vagrant VM with the latest version of Docker and Docker Compose.
+It will re-create the Vagrant VM with the latest versions of Docker and Docker Compose.

 ### Docker Compose file